LeeChungHyun/GAN-using-Mnist_data/README.md

 # GAN-using-Mnist_data
-This is a practice to make Generative Adversial Network by using google colab.
+This is a practice to make Generative Adversial Network by using MNist data in google colab.